shanejonas/react-box-web3-todo/README.md

 * __Where can I find more documentation?__

-All truffle boxes are a marriage of [Truffle](http://truffleframework.com/) and a React setup created with [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
-Either one would be a great place to start!`
+This Truffle Box is a marriage of [Truffle](http://truffleframework.com/) and a React setup created with [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+Either one would be a great place to start!